oktayuyar/Oktay_Uyar_Case/README.md

 # Oktay Uyar Test Automation Case

-Java maven project for test automation, UI acceptance, API acceptance testing.
+Java maven project for test automation, UI acceptance, API acceptance and Load acceptance testing.
 Created with lessons learned from a large number of development projects to provide all commonly required components and concepts.

 ## Concepts Included